K8rly/GoVote/README.md

   >
 </p>

-Description of how we have trained the model thus far, and any additional training that will take place
+Description of how the model was trained (or retrained, if the team is using an existing model)

  - We identified that using all the voter data was not an accurate representation of the voters eligible to vote in a given election.
 For example, a voter born in 2002 is listed as a registered voter; however, they could not have voted in the 2008 election.
 We had to further clean the data and only look at voters that were a.) old enough to vote in a given election and b.) had actually registered prior to the election date.
  - Using the cleaned data and the Gradient Boost classifier, we used the Grid Search CV cross validation model to evaluate the performance of the model and to determine whether non-standard hyperparameters would result in a better fit.
  - Modifiying the number of estimators, the learning rate and the max_depth, the revised model resulted in an accuracy score of 88%.

-Description of current accuracy score
+Description and explanation of model's confusion matrix, including final accuracy score

  - The current accuracy score of the Gradient Boost Classifier model is 88%.